23 School Britannia

 ‘Point taken.
 I’d say it’s about the same as the risk of a smoker developing lung cancer.’

-‘As for Ben’s disruptiveness, we think it might just be a simple solution of moving him to another classroom, and then observing how he gets along.’
+‘As for Ben’s disruptiveness, we think it might just be a simple solution of moving him to another classroom, and then observing how he gets along.
+Then he won’t fall in with any more mischievous mates.’

 ‘The problem with that is his friend Stephen is in this class and we think that might be the only thing that’s keeping Ben straight.’